seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 Add Items to Cart:

+Sign in: this was tested by using the valid email and password and also the invalid email and password.
+If successfully sign in, the test will check if there is a greeting sentence for the account holder.
+If fail to sign in, the test will check if there is an error message.

+create account: this was tested by using the name, email, and password to see if the account can be created.

 # Explain the use of assertions and checkpoints

+The use of assertions and checkpoints is to check if the test works as expected.
+They help the testers understand if tests have passed or failed.
+For example, we add the assert text at the end of failed sign in test.
+It can help us check if the error message shows up and understand if the test meets our expectations.

 # how did you test each functionaity with different test data